Eclipses

 Occasionally, lunar and solar eclipses are visible from our area.
 When possible, Cline Observatory will hold free public viewing sessions for these events.

-A total lunar eclipse occurs when the Moon passes completely into the shadow of the Earth, darkening the lunar surface.
-(We normally see the Moon by the sunlight it reflects.)
-Such events only occur during the full Moon phase, when the Moon is opposite the Sun in the sky.
 During most months, the full Moon passes just above or below Earth’s shadow, and an eclipse does not occur.
 But when the Sun, Earth, and Moon are aligned in the same plane in space, the full Moon passes into our shadow and we see a lunar eclipse.
 These precise alignments bring us the possibility of lunar eclipses roughly every six months.
 For a partial lunar eclipse, the Moon does not completely pass into the darkest part of Earth’s shadow (the umbra), and so only part of the Moon appears significantly darkened.
-All total lunar eclipses have partial phases before and after totality.
-Occasionally, the Moon passes just outside the umbra, and a slight fading of part of the Moon occurs.
-This is a penumbral lunar eclipse, in which Earth is blocking some of the sunlight from reaching the Moon, but no part of the lunar surface sees the sunlight totally blocked.

 Observatory host Tim Martin has produced a video describing lunar eclipses.

-The next good eclipse for our area occurs in the overnight hours of the morning of 2025 March 14.
+The next good eclipse for our area occurs in the overnight hours of the morning of March 14, 2025.

-The penumbral lunar eclipse of 2023 Oct.
-28 is pretty much a non-event.
+The penumbral lunar eclipse of Oct.
+28, 2023, is pretty much a non-event.
 It begins around moonset/sunrise, and the amount of shadow on the moon at that time is barely perceptible.

-The partial lunar eclipse of 2024 Sept.
-17 will be visible between roughly 10 and 11 that night.
+The partial lunar eclipse of Sept.
+17, 2024, will be visible between roughly 10 and 11 that night.
 Only a small portion of the moon moves into Earth’s umbral shadow that night.

 NOTE: A telescope is NOT needed to view this or any other lunar eclipse, so if you don’t want to venture out late to join our session, you can always watch by stepping outside and looking up at the moon, wherever you are.

 Weather permitting, Cline Observatory will be open for public viewing the night of the eclipse.
 General details will be posted here as the event approaches.
-In the days before the eclipse, updates will be posted at the observatory’s Twitter page, @gtccastro.
+In the days before the eclipse, updates will be posted on the observatory’s Twitter page, @gtccastro.

 But a trip to an observatory is not necessary to enjoy an eclipse.
 Lunar eclipses can be viewed from any location where the Moon can be seen – optical aid is not required.
 If you can see the Moon, then you can observe the eclipse, no matter what your location.
-Telescopes or binoculars will enhance the view, but are not necessary.
+Telescopes or binoculars will enhance the view but are not necessary.

 For more information on lunar eclipses occurring this period, see NASA Lunar Eclipse Page and Catalog of Lunar Eclipses: 2001 to 2100.